barahaw/GuessMaster/README.md

    - Guess the number before the AI does.
    - Or, guess correctly before time or attempts run out.
 6. **Track Progress:** View your wins and best scores on the scoreboard.
+7. **Switch Theme:** Use the theme toggle button to switch between dark and light modes at any time.

 ---

 ## 🗂️ Project Structure

 - `index.html` — Main HTML file for the game interface.
-- `App.js` — JavaScript logic for gameplay, AI, voice control, and UI updates.
+- `App.js` — JavaScript logic for gameplay, AI, voice control, theme toggle, and UI updates.
 - `README.md` — Game documentation and instructions.

 ---